-New Construction Length 9.0 miles
+New Construction Length

+Difficulty Level

+Trail Surface

-Difficulty Level Moderate to Challenging
+Moderate to Challenging

-Trail Surface Gravel, Corduroy
+Gravel, Corduroy

 This proposal has been established as a priority since the 2003 Trail Plan and would create a loop trail of two historic trails: Lucky Chance Mine and Salmon Lake.
 The proposed loop would allow hikers to see the remnants of the first major hard rock mines in Alaska while taking users through old-growth forests, alpine lakes, muskegs, and narrow gorges carved by waterfalls.
 The proposed trail is close enough to Sitka's road system to potentially connect, which would greatly expand public land accessible without a boat.